Field of Journalism - Open Science, a Challenge for Research and CEA

 CEA therefore requires its researchers to submit their manuscripts of acceptable articles to HAL-CEA, within a period not to exceed 6 months after publication in a scientific journal.

 The entire challenge of open science is to persuade publishers of major scientific journals to participate in this movement, by reducing the ban periods on articles as much as possible or granting researchers-authors the right to publish in open access.
-A copy of these magazines.
-Articles.
+A copy of their articles.
 We are moving with other research organizations and universities so that researchers retain their rights to results and data and can reallocate it, particularly through our work within Koberin Consortium.

 The idea is to be able to juggle open science with publications in prestigious journals that are often highly protected through expensive subscriptions to commercial publishers.